Krakės (Krok) | Kaunas

 Historical note

 The first Jewish residents settled in Krakės in the middle of the 17th century.
 They built three synagogues and other public institutions.
-Merchants and craftsmen developed their economic activities, while Jewish intellectuals fought for improving community life through numerous articles in the Jewish media.
+Merchants and craftsmen developed the economy, while Jewish intellectuals fought for improving community life through numerous articles in the Jewish media.
 According to the 1897 census, 1090 Jews lived in the town, making up almost 60 percent of the total population.
 During WWI, the Jews of Krakės were deported to inland Russia.
 Many of them retuned after the war and rebuilt their lives.
 Folk Jewish Bank was established in the early 1920s and had 150 members by 1926.
 Of the 20 shops and businesses that were registered in Krakės in 1931, 18 were owned by Jews.
 About 80 students attended a Tarbut School.
 470 Jews lived in Krakės at the eve of WWII.
 German forces entered the town several days after the beginning of the war.

 Holocaust by bullets in figures

 Lithuanian activists seized power in Krakės just as the war broke out, days before the arrival of the German forces.
 They started hunting retreating Red Army soldiers and Soviet activists, among them Jews.
 Doctor Alperavičius and hairdresser Fridmanas are believed to have been the first Jewish victims in Krakės.
 They were arrested, brought to Kėdainiai and shot, together with a number of Soviet activists.
 In the first half of August, the Jews of Krakės were forced to move to one street which became a ghetto, surrounded by fence and barbed wire.
 Men were separated from their families, confined in a monastery and forced to perform various tasks.
 According to the documents of the local administration, 452 Jews lived in the ghetto on August 17, 1941.
-This number considerably increased by the end of the month, when Jews from Baisogala, Gudžiūnai, Grinkiškis and other surrounding villages were brouhgt to the Krakės ghetto.
+This number considerably increased by the end of the month, when Jews from Baisogala, Gudžiūnai, Grinkiškis and other surrounding villages were brought to the Krakės ghetto.
 All of its inmates were exterminated on September 2 in the village of Peštiniukai, 1,5 km from Krakės.
 According to the report of Karl Jäger, 1125 Jews were killed there in total.
 The execution was carried out by the 3rd Company of the 13th Lithuanian Self-Defense Battalion which arrived in Krakės for this purpose.
 Witnesses interviewed by Yahad also spoke of several isolated shootings that took place in the town before and after the mass execution.

 Holocaust Atlas of Lithuania